ehw-fit/nascaps/README.md

 If you found any problem or something in the description is not clear, please feel free to create an issue ticket.

-## Instalation of the testing environment
+## Installation of the testing environment

 The testing environment requires TensorFlow.
-Moreover, a Pareto-frontier package must be installed
+Moreover, a Pareto-frontier package must be installed.

     pip3 install --user git+https://github.com/ehw-fit/py-paretoarchive